Home / Products / Stata 18 / GOF plots for survival models

 • See more survival analysis features

 Stata 18 provides the new estat gofplot command to produce goodness-of-fit (GOF) plots for survival models.
-You can use it after four survival models: right-censored Cox (stcox), interval-censored Cox (stintcox), right-censored parametric (streg), and interval-censored parametric (stintreg).
+You can use it after five survival models: right-censored Cox (stcox), interval-censored Cox (stintcox), right-censored parametric (streg), interval-censored parametric (stintreg), and marginal Cox model for interval-censored multiple-event data (stmgintcox).
 Check model fit after stratified models or separately for each by-group.

 GOF plots provide visual checks for how well the model fits the data.
 In survival analysis, these checks are based on so-called Cox–Snell residuals and the assumption that, if a model is correct, these residuals should have a standard exponential distribution.
 Visually, this assumption is assessed by plotting the residuals against their estimated cumulative hazard—the closer the plotted values are to the 45° line, the better the fit (Cox and Snell 1968).